JosephEoff/josepheoff.github.io/_posts/2020-03-27-2-saltlampcutting.md

 |![Salt block bottom](/assets/2020-03-27-saltlamp/2.jpg)|
 |More or less flat and definitely not smooth.|

 The base doesn't need to be perfectly flat let alone smooth.
-It'l be clamped to a wooden base with black felt between the salt and the wood.
+It'll be clamped to a wooden base with black felt between the salt and the wood.
 It just needs to be flat enough to sit on the base.

 |Salt block front|
 |---------|